Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 When using ssh for new connection, the user is asked to accept. ssh can not know it there is a man in the middle and therefore passes the decision to the user, so the user might step into the trap.

-To enable login via passwords edit /etc/ssh/sshd_config
+Anyway to enable login via passwords edit /etc/ssh/sshd_config

 PasswordAuthentication yes